 There were three action items in Goal 1 that had significant material differences between budgeted expenditures and estimated actual expenditures.
 Action 1 (Professional Learning) and Action 8 (ELPAC training) were both done, however not to the extend projected due to substitute shortage.
+In Action 2, the cost of our new textbook adoption and replacement of textbook did not total the projected amount.
 In addition, Action 7 (update Technology) was implemented, but not expended fully.
 Updating of teacher SMART boards was done as systems gave out and several had longer life spans than projected.
 In addition, Action 4 (MTSS model) with a lack of coverage availability attending trainings made this difficult to fully expend.